RobertTalbert/discretecs/activities/module7/module7b-video-outlines.md

 	- Bijection between counting problems:
 		- Map 3-element subsets onto 5-bit strings of weight 3:
 		- Original set is {a,b,c,d,e}.
 Let {x,y,z} be a 3-element subset.
 		- Set up a bit string xxxxx.
-If a is in the subset, first bt ia
+If a is in the subset, first bit is 1, 0 otherwise.
+If b is in the subset, second bit is 1, 0 otherwise, and so on.
+		- Example: {c,d,e} would map to the string 00111. {a,c,d} maps to 10110. {d,c,a} maps to 10110 so notice same set, different arrangement maps to the same string, so this is a function.
+		- Is is a surjection?
+Yes, given any 5-bit string of length 3 you can find the set that maps to it.
 - The binomial coefficient
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM1MzAzNjMzXX0=
+eyJoaXN0b3J5IjpbLTE4OTgyNjE0MDBdfQ==
 -->